dubbikins/godoc-readme/README.md

 >[!NOTE]
 >Adding a `//go:generate godoc-readme directive` to your go file will generate a README.md file for your package when the `go generate` command is run.

+>[!WARNING]
+>Adding a `//go:generate godoc-readme directive` to your go file will generate a README.md file for your package when the `go generate` command is run.

+>[!IMPORTANT]
+>Adding a `//go:generate godoc-readme directive` to your go file will generate a README.md file for your package when the `go generate` command is run.

+>[!TIP]
+>Adding a `//go:generate godoc-readme directive` to your go file will generate a README.md file for your package when the `go generate` command is run.

+>[!CAUTION]
+>Adding a `//go:generate godoc-readme directive` to your go file will generate a README.md file for your package when the `go generate` command is run.

 ## Types